 iPhone 12 vs. iPhone 8 software and special features

 The iPhone 12 vs. iPhone 8 match-up is pretty even here.
 While the iPhone 12 ships with iOS 14 pre-installed, iPhone 8 users have been able to upgrade to that version of Apple's software since it came out last September.
 And iOS 14 introduced a number of new features such as home-screen widgets, better app organization, and improvements to Maps, Messages and Reminders that can make an older iPhone feel like new.
 The iOS 14.5 update ships soon, and will work on the iPhone 8 as well as it does on the iPhone 12.

 If the last iPhone you bought was the iPhone 8, you're probably used to getting wired headphones and a charger in the box.
 That doesn't happen with the iPhone 12, though, as Apple is ditching those accessories in the name of more environmentally friendly packaging and less e-waste.
 (Getting people to pony up for their own accessories probably didn't dissuade Apple from making that move.)

 You'd expect a phone packing in three years of design changes, hardware improvements and software enhancements to be a significant upgrade over its predecessor, and that's what Apple has delivered with the iPhone 12 vs. the iPhone 8.

-We'll need to test the iPhone 12 mini when it ships next month to provide the ultimate verdict, but we've seen enough of the iPhone 12 to know it's one of the best iPhones.
+Now that we've tested both the iPhone 12 mini and the iPhone 12, we've seen enough to know that both have earned their place among the best iPhones.
 If you're holding onto an iPhone 8, there's no better time to upgrade than right now.